leishman/kraken_ruby/README.md

 Please thoroughly vet everything in the code for yourself before using this gem to buy, sell, or move any of your assets.

 PLEASE submit an issue or pull request if you notice any bugs, security holes, or potential improvements.
+Any help is appreciated!

 ### Description